Taba92/BackupManager/README.md

 FUTURE DEVELOPMENTS:
     1) The first external storage medium found will not be used, but you can choose it before the backup.
     2) Translate the GUI in English.
+    3) Support for windows OS.